 The PRAESENSA is the latest in innovations since the first networked digital Public Address and Voice Alarm System that Bosch introduced 15 years ago, and will be available at the end of this year.

-Rated by 67 Users
+Reviewed by 105 Users